I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 So, it’s impossible to predict who is going to become the next mass shooter.
 One way to cut down on the bloodshed is to make it difficult to acquire firearms.
 But that is not going to happen.

-In December 2014, Veronica Rutledge was shopping at a Walmart store in Idaho.
-Her 2-year-old son was in the shopping cart when he reached into his mother’s purse and picked up he handgun, which discharged.
+- In December 2014, Veronica Rutledge was shopping at a Walmart store in Idaho.
+Her two-year-old son was in the shopping cart when he reached into his mother’s purse and picked up the handgun, which discharged.
 Veronica Rutledge was 29 years old.

 - “Civilian Firearms Holdings, 2017.”Smallarmssurvey.org, 2018.